gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 sides; but Milo de Cogan forced his way through, and brought his troops safe to Dublin, having lost only three men, though the loss of the enemy was much greater.

-## Chapter XVIII: How Fitz-Aldelm was recalled, and Hugh de Lacy appointed governor.
+## Chapter XVIII: How Fitz-Aldelm was recalled, and Hugh de Lacy appointed governor

 Fitz-Aldelm was recalled to England, as well as Milo de Cogan and Robert Fitz-Stephen, having done nothing worthy of mention during his government, except procuring the miraculous staff called the staff of